 Jillian exhaled, slumping her shoulders.
 "I wasn't gonna hurt them," she insisted.
 "Just scare them.
 A little.
 Honest."

 Aunt Sophie's expression did not change.
-The white-haired woman pointed a bony finger to the kitchen.
+If anything, her thin nose twitched once before the white-haired woman pointed a bony finger to the kitchen.
 "Talk to your mother.
 Now."
 As short as she was, and as funny as she looked in her knitted festive sweater, when Aunt Sophie spoke, Jillian had to obey, so Jillian gritted her teeth and stepped down the hall.

 Mom was putting the frosting on Katie's chocolate cake when Jillian came in.
 Her pink apron was covered in smudges, and Jillian saw she had a streak of brown icing on her thin face as she stared, focused, on her work - but she quickly snapped out of it as Jillian cleared her throat.
 Mom pushed herself to her feet as soon as her blue eyes fell upon her daughter.
 "What happened now?" she cried in exasperation, grabbing a paper towel to wipe Jillian's black hair.